 Arm pain treatments at the chiropractic coalface always begin with a search for irritation of the nerves from the lower neck to the muscles, tendons, ligaments or capsule is usually, but not always, central to this condition.

 A diagnosis of adhesive capsulitis is often used for any painful shoulder condition associated with a loss of motion which is not strictly true.

 The pain and disability in frozen shoulder are often extreme.
 Any and all movements of the upper arm, particularly internal rotation, become severely limited.
 Chiropractic treats the frigid capsule particularly successfully, but it remains a nuggety problem.
 There simply is no quick fix.

 Often the cause lies elsewhere so the cervical spine, the first rib and the acromio clavicular joint must all be carefully examined.

 Thus taking off a t-shirt and particularly putting on a coat may cause extreme pain.
 Reaching the bra hook behind the back is quite impossible.

-It is most common in the middle years around 40 to 50 and is twice as common in women as men.
+It is most common in the middle years around 40 to 50 and is twice as common in women.

 This condition begins with just a little irritation in the shoulder, but rapidly enters the acute phase, characterised by extreme pain, sleep disturbance and functional impairment; you can't brush your teeth, get a cup out of the cupboard or clean the bath.

 Extreme disability is common, with even simple everyday activities such as brushing the hair, dressing, and household work causing severe shoulder pain.
 This phase may last several years if not properly treated.

-The final phase, inadequately treated, often only begins after a year or two, with a mountain of frustration first to be experienced, is the resolution or thawing phase identified by the gradual return of both motion and function.
+The final phase, if inadequately treated, often only begins after a year or two, with a mountain of frustration first to be experienced; it is the resolution or thawing phase identified by the gradual return of both motion and function.

 The overall course is variable but can last 12 to 36 months.